protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto3.md

 Deleting fields can cause serious problems if not done properly.

-When you no longer need a non-required field and all references have been deleted from client code, you may delete the field definition from the message.
+When you no longer need a field and all references have been deleted from client code, you may delete the field definition from the message.
 However, you **must** [reserve the deleted field number](#fieldreserved).
 If you do not reserve the field number, it is possible for a developer to reuse that number in the future.

 You should also reserve the field name to allow JSON and TextFormat encodings of your message to continue to parse.